 The other day I read the story of Patacara in Anna Prajna Douglas’s words from The Hidden Lamp.
 As follows (partially paraphrased):

 Some 2500 years ago, Patacara was born into a rich family in India but eventually ran off to marry a pageboy.
-A tragedy hit her life when Patacara was about to deliver her second child.
+Tragedy hit her life when Patacara was about to deliver her second child.
 She lost her entire family in one day.
-Legend has it that her husband was bitten by a poisonous snake on the same day when her newborn baby was carried off by a hawk.
+Legend has it that her husband was bitten by a poisonous snake on the same day as her newborn baby was carried off by a hawk.
 Within a span of minutes, her parents’ house collapsed killing her brother, mother and father while her older son drowned in a river.

 Mad with grief, Patacara tore off her clothes and wandered around like a lunatic.
 Naked and unkempt, she roamed around aimlessly for a long time, until she meandered into Jetavana where Buddha was teaching.
 Looking at her despicable and indecorous state, some of the senior monks got up to drive her out of the sage’s sight.
 Buddha raised his hand to stop them.